 The attendance of all children is monitored and actions are taken to improve the attendance of all children.
 Where there is the potential for bullying to be involved in a child's absence, this will be recorded by the Attendance Officer or the person who recorded the absence.
 Using CPOMs, the relevant people will be informed about the potential bullying absence and action will be recorded on CPOMs to indicate what has been actioned as a result of this notification.
-As a minimum, the class teacher, the welfare officer, the pastoral assistant headteacher and the assistant headteacher in charge of the relevant key ttage for the child will be notified of the incident.
+As a minimum, the class teacher and a member of the Pastoral Team will be notified of the incident.